Cortlandt in Putnam County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by New York State Education Department.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 21, 2010, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 457 times since then and 14 times this year.
+It was originally submitted on October 21, 2010, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 488 times since then and 14 times this year.
 Photos: 1. submitted on July 10, 2011, by Bill Coughlin of North Arlington, New Jersey.
 2, 3. submitted on October 21, 2010, by Michael Herrick of Southbury, Connecticut.